skycmoon/DeliveryOnDemand/README.md

 Fourth, Deploy the war file to a Servlet container (Tomcat, Jetty etc.) or you can just use a server provided by the IDE you are using.

-Fifth, the ID and password is in ~/src/main/webapp/WEB-INF/spring-security.xml
+Fifth, the application ID and password is in ~/src/main/webapp/WEB-INF/spring-security.xml

 Last, have a fun!